sharontherese/latin-mass-funeral/config/_default/content/The Wedding Mass/Wedding Mass.md

 R. Amen. \[2\]

+# After Mass

+It is common, but by no means required, for the couple to present flowers to Mary **after the final blessing**, i.e. after Mass.

 ### Sources

 \[1\] Friel, David.
 “The Historic Adaptability of the Marriage Rite.” _Corpus Christi Watershed_, 2016, [http://www.ccwatershed.org/blog/2016/dec/11/historic-adaptability-marriage-rite/](http://www.ccwatershed.org/blog/2016/dec/11/historic-adaptability-marriage-rite/ "http://www.ccwatershed.org/blog/2016/dec/11/historic-adaptability-marriage-rite/").